-Also in the US, almost one in five adults, that’s almost 44 million people, experiences some form of mental illness in any given year.
+Also, in the U.S., almost one in five adults, or close to 51 million people, experience some form of mental illness each year.

 GCSCORED, Inc.’s Response